observablehq/plot/README.md

 If the **x** channel is not specified, images will be horizontally centered in the plot (or facet).
 Likewise if the **y** channel is not specified, images will vertically centered in the plot (or facet).
 Typically either *x*, *y*, or both are specified.

 The **width** and **height** options default to 16 pixels and can be specified as either a channel or constant.
 When the width or height is specified as a number, it is interpreted as a constant; otherwise it is interpreted as a channel.
-Dots with a nonpositive width or height are not drawn.
+Images with a nonpositive width or height are not drawn.
 If a **width** is specified but not a **height**, or *vice versa*, the one defaults to the other.
 Images do not support either a fill or a stroke.

 The **preserveAspectRatio** and **crossOrigin** options, both constant, allow control over the [aspect ratio](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/preserveAspectRatio) and [cross-origin](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/crossorigin) behavior, respectively.
 The default aspect ratio behavior is “xMidYMid meet”; consider “xMidYMid slice” to crop the image instead of scaling it to fit.